Process and Power Engineering

 Dec 19 — Last day to withdraw from practicum year 1 with full refund

-Jan 12— Last day to drop term 2 year 1 & 2 classes with full refund of term 2 fees
+Jan 12— Last day to drop all term 2 year 1 & 2 classes with full fee refund

 May 18 — Victoria Day, college closed